scaars10/scaars10.github.io/posts/stateful-async.md

 **Why This Works**

-The mailbox pattern safely bridges the gap between the async I/O thread and Flink's processing thread, enabling proper coordination without violating Flink's threading constraints.
+The mailbox pattern helps in communicating between the async I/O thread and Flink's processing thread, without violating Flink's threading constraints.

 ---